jybaro/MockWebApp/README.md

-# Verndale code test
+# Mock webapp

-This repo has the resolution of the HTML/CSS Test and the JavaScript Test
+This repo has a first prototype to the project.